When the form does not quite take shape

 In this exercise, I focused on movement that did not feel “right,” noticing when I “needed to adjust” or it was “time to move on.”

-As I continued my series of isolations, both on and across the floor, I noticed when I felt awkward, which movements felt unsteady, unbalanced - which needed support to sustain.
+As I continued my series of movement isolations, both on and across the floor, I noticed when I felt awkward, which movements felt unsteady, unbalanced - which needed support to sustain.
 “When the form does not quite take shape.”

-I again return to process in place of absolutes.
+In this work, I again return to process in place of absolutes.
 In considering how one’s intuition forms, there is no guarantee in its accuracy, simply that it lives and pays attention, that the form is willing to respond.